If you’re anything like me, you have contemplated homeschooling. It’s natural to teach your child – starting at home.

 I used to put the closed captions on for TV or movies for Simon, so he could SEE and HEAR the words, and build his vocabulary.

-A library mom told us about a Mommy and Me gymnastics group.
+Then, a library mom told us about a Mommy and Me gymnastics group.
 Again, learning disguised as FUN!
 Simon learned to listen to instructions, take turns, balance on a beam, swing on the uneven parallel bars, turn somersaults, jump on the trampoline – and dive into the giant sponge pit!

 Beyond Our Home